Key Summary

 - Fast booking flow

-Booking is extremely quick from both client and business sides.
+Booking is extremely quick from both the client and business sides.
 A G2 reviewer highlighted how effortless scheduling feels, and I agree after testing it.
-It reduces friction and works well for repeat bookings.
-I’m sharing a screenshot below to reflect this feedback. - Marketplace visibility
+For a tattoo artist who does a lot of small flash or pre drawn designs, a client can book a spot in under a minute.
+The friction is low.
+I am sharing a screenshot below to reflect this feedback. - Marketplace visibility

-Sends email and SMS reminders automatically.
-While useful, I noticed the frequency depends heavily on settings.
-A G2 review mentioned being overwhelmed by notifications, which matches real usage if defaults are not adjusted. - Payment and deposits
+Booksy sends email and SMS reminders automatically.
+This is useful for reducing no shows, which is critical for tattoo studios where a missed half day session is lost revenue.
+I noticed during testing that the frequency of reminders depends heavily on your settings.
+A G2 review mentioned being overwhelmed by notifications, which matches real usage if you do not adjust the defaults. - Payment and deposits

 Red Flags

 - Notification settings can become overwhelming.
-As reflected in G2 feedback, excessive reminders may frustrate clients if not configured properly.
+As reflected in G2 feedback, excessive reminders may frustrate people if not configured properly.
+A client getting three texts about their consult might get annoyed.

-- Limited control over branding and booking page customization compared to more flexible tools.
+- Limited control over branding and booking page customization compared to more flexible tools like Lunacal.
+You cannot easily show off your portfolio next to the calendar.

 Pricing